joeduffy/blocker/README.md

 The install script installs an Upstart service named `blocker` whose output is logged to the `/var/log/upstart/blocker.log` file.
-If all has gone well you'll see information something like the following:
+If all has gone well you'll see information something like this:

     2015/10/25 18:07:11 blocker:starting up...
     2015/10/25 18:07:11 Auto-detected EC2 information: